VeryLittleGravitas/CDTADPQ/readme.md

 o.
 Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider;

-**We are currently automatically and continuously deploying the master branch to [https://vlg-ctdadpq.herokuapp.com](https://vlg-ctdadpq.herokuapp.com).
+**We are using [Travis CI](https://travis-ci.org) for continuous integration, automatically and continuously deploying the master branch to [https://vlg-ctdadpq.herokuapp.com](https://vlg-ctdadpq.herokuapp.com).
 See the following [Issue](https://github.com/VeryLittleGravitas/CDTADPQ/issues/3) for initial setup.**

 p.
 Setup or used configuration management;